lexesj/windows-dotfiles/README.md

 ## Usage

 Run the following to run the `dotfiles.ps1` script.
-This will also add the `dotfiles` function to your PowerShell profile, allowing you to run `dotfiles` anywhere in PowerShell to execute the script.
+This will also add the `Update-Dotfiles` function to your PowerShell profile, allowing you to run `Update-Dotfiles` anywhere in PowerShell to execute the script.
 You must run this script as an administrator.

 ```pwsh
 Invoke-Expression ((Invoke-WebRequest -Uri "https://raw.githubusercontent.com/lexesj/windows-dotfiles/refs/heads/main/bin/dotfiles.ps1" -Method "GET").Content)